martintrojer/devbox-docker/README.md

 ## All-in

 A multi-user, java (remove) development environment with editor built-in.
+Has support for screen-sharing (wemux).

 ## Usage